 On the bike, setting a goal for your daily or weekly kilojoules can be a good way to gain a better understanding of the work you’re actually doing.
 If you’re a person who generally looks at your average pace or average power as the marker of whether an endurance ride was “good” or not, focusing on kilojoules would be a useful exercise.
 Due to a metabolic and mathematical coincidence, you can generally view kilojoules of work done on the bike to be roughly equal to the calories burned to produce that work.
 Perhaps more important, you can use kilojoules to standardize your endurance rides.
 Depending on the wind conditions, the size/composition of the group you’re riding with, or the amount of climbing you’re doing, a 1500-kilojoule ride could take 90 minutes or nearly three hours.
 Fast group rides can sometimes be deceptively easy, when viewed in terms of kilojoules.
 If the speed is high but the group is large and you’re spending most of your time in the draft, your actual workload may not be very high.
 In contrast, during solo ride into a headwind you may rack up kilojoules faster, despite struggling along at a low speed.
 How many kilojoules should you aim for?
 Look at your goal events, if you have power files from previous ones.
 To have the endurance to complete your goal event at the same or greater performance levels, you need to build up to those kilojoule levels again.

 I’m not talking about your pace on a particular climb, or even how many vertical feet you ascended during your ride.
 I’m talking about how much time you spent going uphill.
-This is particularly important for athletes who will be competing or participating in long events that feature a ton of climbing; like the events on the Endurance Bucket List (Leadville 100, La Ruta, Tour of California, etc.).
-For instance, I know that at roughly 9-hour pace at Leadville, I’ll spend more than 2.5 hours on extended climbs (not including small rollers).
+This is particularly important for athletes who will be competing or participating in long events that feature a ton of climbing; like the events on the Endurance Bucket List (Tour of California, USA Pro Challenge, La Ruta, etc.).
+For instance, I know that during the first stage of La Ruta, I’ll spend more than 2.5 hours on extended climbs (not including small rollers).
 So in training I plan some routes that pack 2.5 hours of climbing into a 4- to 5-hour ride.
 The pace and power outputs don’t correlate all that well between these workouts and race-day performances because of variations in recovery and riding time between climbs, but it’s important to understand how your body – and brain – will act after 2-plus hours of grinding uphill.